 $i)T_{U}W=T_{W}U$,

 $ii)A_{X}Y=-A_{Y}X=\frac{1}{2}\nu \left[ X,Y\right] .$

-Moreover, if $X$ is basic and $U$ vertical then $h(\nabla _{U}X)=h(\nabla _{X}U)=A_{X}U.$ Notice that $T$ \ acts on the fibres as the second fundamental form of the submersion and restricted to vertical vector fields and it can be easily seen that $T=0$ is equivalent to the condition that the fibres are totally geodesic.
-We call the Riemannian submersion with totally geodesic fiber if $T$ vanishes identically.
-If $A$ =0 then the horizontal distribution is integrable.
-Thus we can recall following theorem (see \cite {J}).
+Moreover, if $X$ is basic and $U$ is vertical then $h(\nabla _{U}X)=h(\nabla _{X}U)=A_{X}U.$ Notice that $T$ \ acts on the fibres as the second fundamental form of the submersion and restricted to vertical vector fields and it can be easily seen that $T=0$ is equivalent to the condition that the fibres are totally geodesic.

-\begin{theorem} Let $\pi :M_{m}^{m+n}\rightarrow B^{n}$ be a semi-Riemannian submersion.
-If it is totally geodesic and if the horizontal distribution is integrable, then the total space $M$ is locally decomposed into the product manifold $ F\times B.$ \end{theorem}